Eurasian Economic Union: Membership

-Iran was designated as an observer member by the leaders of the five Eurasian Union member states during a meeting in St. Petersburg on December 26, 2024.
+Iran was designated as an observer member by the leaders of the five Eurasian Union member states during a meeting in St. Petersburg on 26 December 2024.
 The event was also attended by Mohammad Atabek, Iran's Minister of Industry, Mines, and Trade.
 According to Bakytjan Sagintayev, Chairman of the Eurasian Economic Commission, Iranian exports to the Eurasian Union rose by 8 percent, while imports from the Union to Iran experienced a 16 percent increase.

 On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.
 In response, Russian Deputy Prime Minister Alexey Overchuk stated "the EU accession process will mark the beginning of Armenia's withdrawal from the Eurasian Economic Union."
+In January 2026, Armenian Prime Minister Nikol Pashinyan said that the country would remain a member of the EEU for the time being, but would need to withdraw before joining the EU as it would not be possible to be a member of both organizations simultaneously.
+At their summit in May 2026, the leaders of the other EAEU member states issued a joint statement which warned that Armenia's preparations to join the EU posed "significant risks to the economic security", and announced that they would prepare a report for the Supreme Eurasian Economic Council in December 2026 on the potential suspension of Armenia from the EAEU.
+The leaders also called for Armenia to hold a referendum allowing citizens to decide whether to join the EU or remain a member of the EAEU.

 Presidency

 Each year, a member state is elected chairman to head the Union.
 Chairmanship is passed from country to country in alphabetical order in the Russian language.
 Belarus currently holds the chairmanship.